Economy of Ukraine: Post-Euromaidan: 2014 to 2022

 Since about 2015, there has been a growing number of Ukrainians working in the European Union, particularly Poland.
 Eurostat reported that 662,000 Ukrainians received EU residence permits in 2017, with 585,439 issued by Poland.
 The head of the National Security and Defence Council of Ukraine has estimated that up to 9 million Ukrainians work abroad for some part of the year, and 3.2 million have regular full-time work abroad with most not planning to return.
 World Bank statistics show that money remittances back to Ukraine have roughly doubled from 2015 to 2018, worth about 4% of GDP.

 In Q1 2019, China became Ukraine's largest trading partner, replacing Russia.
 In Q3 of 2019, real GDP grew by 4.2%.
 The main driving factors include: increased purchasing power of the population in conditions of increase of the level of wages (during nine months of 2019 real wages increased by 9.5%); high level of business activity and preservation of investment activity, which stimulated mainly the development of construction, in particular, of industrial and transport infrastructure facilities; active consumer lending; maintaining the high dynamics of agricultural development; favourable price situation on selected world commodity markets for domestic exports and others.
 Ukraine made its largest payment on debt in 2019 at $1.1 billion.

 In 2019, Fitch Ratings, a global leader in credit ratings and research, upgraded Ukraine's Long-Term foreign and National Currency Issuer Default Ratings (IDR) from "B−" to "B" and improved the outlook on the credit rating from stable to positive.
 Ukraine has demonstrated timely access to fiscal and external financing, improving macroeconomic stability, and declining public indebtedness.

 Ukraine moved up seven positions in the annual World Bank Doing Business 2020 report.
 Prudent macroeconomic management helped reduce inflation and interest rates in 2019.
 Inflation eased to 4.1% at the end of 2019 and 2.4% in February 2020.

 In 2020, Ukraine's GDP fell by 4.4%, due to the COVID-19 pandemic.
 On 27 October 2020, the Constitutional Court of Ukraine ruled that anti-corruption legislation, including the mandatory electronic declaration of income, was unconstitutional.
 President Volodymyr Zelenskyy warned that if the Ukrainian parliament did not restore these anti-corruption laws, foreign aid, loans and visa-free travel to the European Union were at risk.
-The governor of the National Bank of Ukraine reported that Ukraine will not receive the scheduled $700 million IMF load before the end of 2020 because of the issue.
+The governor of the National Bank of Ukraine reported that Ukraine will not receive the scheduled $700 million IMF loan before the end of 2020 because of the issue.
 IMF assessment teams had not visited Kyiv for eight months, which is necessary for further IMF loan tranches to be released.
 In February 2021, economist Anders Åslund wrote "for months, senior Ukrainian officials have been claiming that the Ukrainian government has done everything the [IMF] could possibly demand" but "this happy talk was always detached from reality", and the relationship with the IMF remains critical.